Bury F.C.: EFL expulsion, merger: 2019–2023

-The second merger vote was announced on 5 May 2023; members of both Bury FC and Bury AFC voted to merge the two clubs.
+On 27 November 2020, Dale finally placed the club into administration, with debts of over £12.5 million.
+In May 2021, the club's Gigg Lane ground was put up for sale.
+A fans-backed group, Est.1885, was among the bidders, and in October 2021, was given exclusivity to buy both the club and Gigg Lane.
+In January 2022, Est.1885 signed a deal to buy the stadium, the club's trading name and memorabilia, though finalisation of the deal would ultimately require a successful merger with Bury AFC.
+Tensions between the two groups, and FA restrictions about using the Bury FC name delayed completion of the merger.

+Bury AFC had successfully applied to the North West Counties Football League, the tenth tier of the English football league system, for membership in the 2020–21 season.
+The side lost its first game, an FA Vase tie played on 19 September, then the NWCFL season was suspended in December 2020 due to COVID-19 restrictions and later abandoned.
+The following season, Bury AFC played in the North West Counties Football League Division One North, and in March 2022 secured promotion to the NWCFL Premier Division as divisional champions.

+In May 2022, the Bury FC Supporters Society signed a memorandum of understanding (MoU) regarding the future of the club.
+In July 2022, Bury fans were asked to back a merger of the two principal supporters' groups (BFCSS and the Shakers Community Society) to bring Bury FC back to its "spiritual home with wider benefits for the whole community".
+In an October 2022 poll, amid continuing tensions between the two groups, the proposals failed to reach the required 66% threshold from both societies.
+In May 2023, members of both Bury FC and Bury AFC voted to merge the two clubs.
 On 5 June 2023, the club said that the FA had confirmed that the name "Bury Football Club" could be used in competition for the first time since August 2019, with the club competing in the Premier Division of the North West Counties League, the ninth tier of the English football pyramid.

-North West Counties League (2023–2025)
+North West Counties League: 2023–2025

 On 17 September 2023, after a run of form that saw two wins in eight games, Bury sacked manager Andy Welsh, who was succeeded by Dave McNabb.
 After finishing third in the league, in May 2024, Bury were beaten by Wythenshawe Town in the Premier Division play-off final via a penalty shoot-out, missing out on promotion.

-On 19 April 2025, Bury defeated Burscough 4–0 on the final day of the 2024–25 NWCL season in front of 8,719 supporters to earn promotion as champions to the Northern Premier League West Division.
+Less than a year later, on 19 April 2025, Bury defeated Burscough 4–0 on the final day of the 2024–25 NWCL season in front of 8,719 supporters to earn promotion as champions to the Northern Premier League West Division.